Public library services for Canadians with print disabilities

 Summary

-The implications of early experience for children's brain development, behavior, and psychological functioning have long absorbed caregivers, researchers, and clinicians.
-The 1989 fall of Romania's Ceausescu regime left approximately 170,000 children in 700 overcrowded, impoverished institutions across Romania, and prompted… the most comprehensive study to date on the effects of institutionalization on children's well-being.
-"Romania's Abandoned Children," the authoritative account of this landmark study, documents the devastating toll paid by children who are deprived of responsive care, social interaction, stimulation, and psychological comfort.
-Launched in 2000, the Bucharest Early Intervention Project (BEIP) was a rigorously controlled investigation of foster care as an alternative to institutionalization.
-Researchers included 136 abandoned infants and toddlers in the study and randomly assigned half of them to foster care created specifically for the project.
-The other half stayed in Romanian institutions, where conditions remained substandard.
+This &“landmark study of child development&” examines the devastating effects of early childhood institutionalization (Avshalom Caspi, Duke University).
+In 1989, the fall of Romania's Ceausescu regime left approximately 170,000 children in impoverished institutions across the country.
+This crisis prompted the… most comprehensive study to date on the effects of institutionalization on a child&’s brain development, behavior, and psychological functioning.
+Romania's Abandoned Children documents this landmark study, and the devastating toll paid by children who are deprived of responsive care, social interaction, stimulation, and psychological comfort.
+Launched in 2000, the Bucharest Early Intervention Project was a rigorously controlled investigation of foster care as an alternative to institutionalization.
+Examining a total of 136 abandoned infants and toddlers, researchers randomly assigned half of them to foster care, while the other half stayed in Romanian institutions.
 Over a twelve-year span, both groups were assessed for physical growth, cognitive functioning, brain development, and social behavior.
 Data from a third group of children raised by their birth families were collected for comparison.
-The study found that the institutionalized children were severely impaired in IQ and manifested a variety of social and emotional disorders, as well as changes in brain development.
-However, the earlier an institutionalized child was placed into foster care, the better the recovery.
-Combining scientific, historical, and personal narratives in a gripping, often heartbreaking, account, "Romania's Abandoned Children "highlights the urgency of efforts to help the millions of parentless children living in institutions throughout the world.
+The study found that the institutionalized children were severely impaired, but that the sooner they were placed into foster care, the better their recovery.
+Combining scientific, historical, and personal narratives in a gripping, often heartbreaking, account, Romania's Abandoned Children highlights the need to help the millions of parentless children living in institutions throughout the world.

 Title Details